manishjanky/nagp-kubernetes-devops/README.md

 - If you are on cloud infra then get the endpoint of the API service and you can access the api like **{your-service-endpoint}/movies**

   - Youe can use the below command to get the `service-endpoint`.
-You will find the endpoint in the External IP column.
+You will find the endpoint in the External-IP column.

   ```
-  kubectl describe service api-service wide -o
+  kubectl get service api-service
   ```

-#### Setup Database
+#### Setup/Add Data

 Once all you services, deployments and pods are up and running.
 Follow the below steps to add some data to the databse.